ANCESTORS Function

 This example references the following sheet information:

-Given the table above, here are some examples of using ANCESTOR in a sheet:
+Based on the table above, here are some examples of using ANCESTORS in a sheet:

 FormulaDescriptionResult(s)